devfabiosilva/myNanoPHP/README.md

    /*
-    * EXAMPLE: Creates an encrypted block containing a generated random Nano SEED */
+    * EXAMPLE: Creates an encrypted block containing a generated random Nano SEED
+    * and extracts its Nano SEED and Bip39
+    */

    echo "STEP1: Creates a Nano SEED with a highest entropy level with password '%1kmLaP,xKwI8)17&&61b>ç~1'\n";